ghc-proposals/ghc-proposals/proposals/0000-minimal-should-warn-extras.rst

 the ``MINIMAL`` pragma but also are given a default definition.
 If ``E`` is empty, no warning is generated.

 As per usual GHC strategy, this warning should be tied to a flag.
 I propose: ``-Wminimal-redundant-methods``, though the implementor can choose something more appropriate.
+The flag should be on by default.

 Simon PJ comments: The ``MINIMAL`` definition requires that every method ``m`` in ``R`` is defined in the instance declaration.
 Giving a default method for ``m``, in the class declaration, is